 Mental health is a key part of your overall health.
 Brief screenings are the quickest way to determine if you or someone you care about should connect with a behavioral health professional.
 Following this brief, confidential questionnaire you will see your results, recommendations and key resources.

 The Student Health Center has caring, licensed health and behavioral health care professionals to help with a wide range of concerns relevant to college students - including anxiety, depression, eating concerns, homesickness, minority stress, alcohol/drug issues, relationship concerns, academic stress, suicidal thoughts, LGBTQ concerns, relationship or sexual violence, and bipolar disorders.

 We are glad that you are considering getting help.
 We believe that choices in health care are important and empowering.
 At MU, you have choices about where you receive your behavioral/mental health care.
 Here at Behavioral Health, we offer an integrated model where counselors and psychiatrists, nurse practitioners and physicians, health coaches and nurses, may collaborate to develop a treatment plan tailored to your needs.
 We do this through a shared electronic health record and in-person with one another.
-If, however, you would rather have traditional counseling done in a separate electronic record, you may want to visit our colleagues at the MU Counseling Center.
+If, however, you would rather have counseling done in an electronic record not connected to MU Health Care, you may want to visit our colleagues at the MU Counseling Center.
 Regardless of where you choose to go, the most important thing to us is that you reach out to a professional at either location.
 You can be confident that we will all work to find the most appropriate care for you.

 Mission Behavioral Health is committed to providing high quality, integrated health services to MU students.
 This means that your treatment can be co-managed by several different providers who will communicate in order to determine the best plan for you.
 Our work is guided by a commitment to the values of Excellence, Respect, Service, Integrity, Responsibility, Innovation, Compassion, and Inclusion.